SoundRabbit/Kagura/docs/tutorial/add_attributes.md

 # Add attributes

-Attributes of an element are presented by `Attributes` structure. `Attributes` is initialize by `Attributes.new()`.
+Attributes of an element are presented by `Attributes` structure. `Attributes` is initialize by `Attributes::new()`.
 You can add an attribute to `Attributes` by method chain.

 like this: